friends have a walk in the river Thames

 London

 London Eye - Take to the skies and bask in the unmissable panoramic views of the city on one of the world’s largest ferris wheels.
-Enjoy 2FOR1 entry when you travel with us!
+Enjoy 1/3 off with SWR Rewards!

 Museums - We’re lucky to have some of the best museums in the world right at our doorstep.
 Take a visit to the likes of Tate Britain, The National Gallery, and the Imperial War Museum.